 “There have always been challenges,” says Andrew Boomer, Director of Operations at Newquay airport.
 “You had the Gulf War, and then Foot and Mouth, which ravaged the region.
 All of these things came to try us, but I think that the pandemic was a big, big blow.”

 That trend, however, began to change.
 The closure of Doncaster-Sheffield helped nearby Leeds Bradford, where Wizz Air and TUI transferred its flights.
-Last year, passengers at Exeter airport reached 50,000 for the first time since before the pandemic – despite Flybe having accounted for 80 per cent of its business.
+Last year, passengers in August at Exeter airport exceeded 50,000 for the first time since before the pandemic – despite Flybe having accounted for 80 per cent of its business.
 And at Newquay, 21 routes are now in operation.

 “Regions are proud of their airports,” says Andrew Bell, the CEO of the Regional and City Airports Group, which operates Bournemouth, Norwich, Exeter and Coventry.